ouazzmoh/surgical-tracking/README.md

 `python main.py`

 <img src="https://github.com/ouazzmoh/surgical-tracking/blob/master/triangulated_trajectory.png" alt="triang" style="transform: rotate(90deg);"/>

+#### How do TCP and Application work?
+* Runs main part and tcp part as subprogram.
+So that they can work parallel.
+* First run run.py, then run application.
+- - **Main Part:**
+* Instanciate the cameras and start the recording, and the video capturers
+* Calibrate for intrinsic and extrinsic parameters
+* Instanciate the detector of the instrument `src/detector_red.py`
+* Instanciate the reconstructor `src/reconstructor.py`
+* Detect and reconstruct to get the points in 3d
+* Saves 3d coordinates in mean_points.txt
+- - **TCP Part:**
+* Reads 3d points from mean_points.txt
+* Send 3d position using tcp.
+* All local devices can connect and listen 3d position from device using ip:192.168.0.57 and port:5555
+- - **Application Part:**
+* Receives 3d points via tcp.
+* Changes location of surcial tool.
+* You can change view in 3d space.

+To run :
+`python run.py`
+`run using XCode SurgicalToolDetection`

 #### How to use the QuadCam
 The class `src/quadcam.py` provides a high level interacation with the cameras.